DVillers77/DATABASE-AND-SQL-PROJECTS/README.md

   been checked out and, crucially, identified books that have never been loaned (appearing with `NULL` values for loan and borrower details), demonstrating a complete view of the data model.

+#### **Step 336: LIBRARY MANAGEMENT SYSTEM PROJECT PART THREE** 🔗

+- **Date**: November 8, 2025
+- **Objective**: Query book titles and authors, and create a comprehensive reference for SQL join types.
+- **Outcome**: Successfully executed the required query using a **LEFT JOIN** to return _all_ 20 book titles and their assigned authors (or `NULL` if unassigned).
+Created a powerful reference script demonstrating and heavily commenting on the differences between **INNER, LEFT, RIGHT, FULL, and CROSS JOINs**, solidifying understanding of when to use each type for accurate data retrieval.